gilbitron/Arrest-MySQL/README.md

 ArrestDB provides a REST API that maps directly to your database stucture with no configuation.

-Lets suppose you have set up ArrestDB at `http://api.example.com/` and a table named `customers`.
+Lets suppose you have set up ArrestDB at `http://api.example.com/` and that your database has a table named `customers`.
-To get a list of customers you would simply need to do:
+To get a list of all the customers in the table you would simply need to do:

 	GET http://api.example.com/customers/